How to take better 360-degree panoramic photos this Christmas

 If you don’t want half of your photo to be full of wall, your best bet is to take it from the centre of the room.
-If you’ve got someone to operate the camera - rather than a time-lapse turner - put them in the middle and position your models around them.
+If you’ve got someone to operate the camera, put them in the middle and position your models around them.

-A bit like the mannequin challenge, you can have some fun with the depth element of VR.
+A bit like the mannequin challenge of yesteryear, you can have some fun with the depth element of VR.
 And if you’re standing and everyone else is sitting, make sure you stay low to avoid getting a row of heads at the bottom of your photo.

 The most important thing of all?
 They need to stand really, really still.
-Once Cardboard Camera has captured your festive snap, it’ll do a bit of stitching and, although it’s relatively reliable, you don’t want jumpy, garbled features scaring Nan.
+Once P360 has captured your festive snap, it’ll do a bit of stitching and, although it’s relatively reliable, you don’t want jumpy, garbled features scaring Nan.

-Once Google’s done stitching and tweaking, your Christmas pic is ready to go.
+Once the app’s done stitching and tweaking, your Christmas pic is ready to go.

-Then, it’s as simple as slotting your smartphone in and absorbing the Yuletide immersion.
-Get faraway friends and family to do the same and they’ll be able to soak up the festive joy before the gin puts everyone to sleep.
+After that, it’s as simple as slotting your smartphone in to your VR headset of choice and you’re away!
+Get faraway friends and family to do the same and they’ll be able to soak up the festive joy, too, before the gin or next Covid announcement puts everyone to sleep.